trevisanj/PFANT/README.md

      git clone https://github.com/trevisanj/PFANT
      ```

-In either case, there should be a directory named PFANT on your drive.
+In either case, there should be a directory named PFANT on your drive now.

 There is an additional data file that needs to be downloaded from a different
-location because it is too big to be stored on GitHub (this file contains a 3D grid of MARCS atmospheric models with opacities included).
+location because it is too big to be stored on GitHub.
 Please download file `grid.moo` from [here]
 (https://drive.google.com/file/d/0B8m8GNLFiaewY0J1YzRrbHBCbWs/view?usp=sharing)
 and save it as `PFANT/data/common/grid.moo`.
+This file contains a 3D grid of MARCS atmospheric models with opacities included.

 ### 2.3 Compiling the Fortran source code.